 - Call your auto and health insurance companies.
 Your own uninsured motorist coverage may help cover your expenses for injuries and property damage even though you were not driving.
 However, since the coverage terminology is up to interpretation, you’ll need an experienced attorney to argue your case.

-Contact our Tennessee bike accident attorney John Griffith today for a FREE consultation and allow him to explain your coverage rights and claim options.
+Contact our Nashville bike accident attorney John Griffith today for a FREE consultation and allow him to explain your coverage rights and claim options.
 Call us today at (615) 807-7900 to get the support and guidance you need.